-In a recent article I worked to create a definition of IoT, the Internet of Things.
-It’s everywhere, it’s huge, and it’s kind of a big deal… which is exactly why defining “it” is so difficult.
+The Internet of Things – it’s everywhere, it’s huge, and it’s kind of a big deal… which is exactly why defining “it” is so difficult.
 The purpose of this article is to showcase IoT applications, both currently in use and in development.
-I feel that a better understanding of how IoT connects not only our devices, but our lives, will answer most questions people have about WHAT the Internet of Things actually is.
+I feel that a better understanding of how IoT connects not only our devices, but our lives, will answer most questions people have about what the Internet of Things actually is.

 Check out the following list of interesting IoT applications!

 Aerospace companies have mainly introduced IIoT solutions on the factory floor for tracking tools and parts, with some beginning to expand the number of on-board IoT devices.
 An airplane that knows when it’s going to encounter maintenance problems before they actually happen would save a significant amount of man-hours and money for airlines.
 The widespread usage of analytics programs that have the ability to monitor aircraft proactively not only improves turnaround times for airlines but also helps meet customer needs more effectively.

 IoT is making self-driving and connected cars a reality.
 Automotive industry leaders such as BMW, Ford and GM and newer entrants in the auto space like Google, Local Motors and Uber are announcing and deploying innovative technologies to support connected car platforms.
 These automotive IoT initiatives promise to save lives, reduce pollution and commute hassles and simplify transportation for millions around the globe.

 Rail is another area of high upside for the Internet of Things.
 For example, the latest GE Evolution Series Tier 4 Locomotive is loaded with 250 sensors to measure a staggering 150,000 data points per minute.
 This data, combined with other incoming data streams from environmental and operating systems, along with analytics, helps anticipate events that might impact several critical areas such as safety, on time performance, equipment uptime and longevity.